China promises action on US trade deal but gives no details

-China has issued an upbeat but vague promise to carry out a tariff cease-fire with Washington but gave no details that might help dispel confusion about what Presidents Xi Jinping and Donald Trump agreed to in Argentina.
+China promised Wednesday to carry out a tariff cease-fire with Washington but gave no details that might help dispel confusion about what Presidents Xi Jinping and Donald Trump agreed to in Argentina.

 China has yet to confirm Trump's claim Beijing promised to cut auto tariffs and immediately buy more American farm goods.
-That has fueled doubts the weekend deal will lead to a lasting settlement of a fight over technology that threatens to chill global economic growth.
+Confusing and conflicting statements by Trump and U.S. officials, coupled with lack of Chinese confirmation, led to stock markets tumbling on Tuesday amid doubts about the chances for a final settlement of a fight over technology that threatens to chill global economic growth.

-A Commerce Ministry statement on Wednesday said, "China will start from implementing specific issues on which consensus has been reached, and the sooner, the better."
-It gave no indication what those issues are.
+"China will start from implementing specific issues on which consensus has been reached, and the sooner, the better," the Ministry of Commerce said on its website.

+The two sides have a "clear timetable and road map" for talks, the ministry statement said, but gave no details.
+The ministry didn't respond to requests by phone and fax for information.

 Premium content for only $0.99